Minimum Empirical Divergence for Sub-Gaussian Linear Bandits: CONCLUSION

 From Figure \ref{main-figure:end-of-opt-figure}, it is evident that LinIMED-3 and LinMED ($\alpha_{\mathrm{emp}}=0.99$) perform very well and significantly out performs LinTS whereas LinMED ($\alpha_{\mathrm{emp}}=0.90$) and LinMED ($\alpha_{\mathrm{emp}}=0.50$) exhibit comparable performance.
 However, LinIMED-1 and OFUL start with good performance, but their effectiveness deteriorates over time, especially when $\eps$ is too small.
 This effect is amplified when $\sigma^2 = 2\cdot \sigma^2_*$.
 When the noise is over-specified, the performance of Lin-TS-Freq deteriorates significantly due to oversampling.
 We present detailed results in Appendix \ref{app-subsection:EOPT-eval-exp-subsection}.

-\section{Conclusion}
+\section{CONCLUSION}

 Our proposed algorithm LinMED posesses many intriguing properties and shows excellent empirical performance, which opens up exciting avenues for future research.
-First, it would be interesting to explore ways to generalize the noise model to exponential family so we can handle generalized linear models or generalize the linear model to generic hypothesis class.
-Second, we believe the challenge of coping with the unknown noise level is an important problem that has been overlooked in the literature.
+First, it would be interesting to explore ways to generalize the noise model to exponential family (generalized linear models) or generalize the linear class to generic hypothesis class.
 Identifying fundamental limits of adapting to the unknown sub-Gaussian noise level would be interesting and important.
+Second, we believe the challenge of coping with the unknown noise level is an important problem that has received less attention in the literature.
+Relatedly, \citet{jun24noiseadaptive} have shown that adapting to the unknown sub-Gaussian parameter $\sig_*^2$ is possible when it is overspecified.
 Finally, it would be intriguing to develop pure exploration or Bayesian optimization version of LinMED and explore the potential of the MED principle.